Skip to content

 Designations and Processing

-- Donor Fee Designation: Required if "Donor Fee Processor" is set to "Standard".
-The designation that will receive all donor fees.
+3. Donor Fee Designation: The designation that will receive all donor covered fees.
+Required if "Donor Fee Processor" is set to "Standard".
+Defaults to "Standard".

 Opportunity Configuration

-- Closed Stage Flag: The name of the Stage that should be set on a recurring opportunity at the time the last payment in a fiscal year is made.
+2. Closed Stage Flag: The name of the Stage that should be set on an opportunity or recurring opportunity at the time the last payment in a fiscal year is made.
 Default is "Closed Won".

 Account and Contact Management